codership/documentation/galeracluster/source/kb/best/wan-latency.rst

    wsrep_provider_options="evs.join_retrans_period=PT0.5S"

 This allows the cluster to compensate for the latency issues of the :abbr:`WAN (Wide Area Network)` links between the cluster nodes.

-.. rubric:: Additional Information
-   :class: kb

-For more information related to this KB article, see the following documents:

-- :ref:`evs.join_retrans_period <evs.join_retrans_period>`